sdb/sdb.github.com/_posts/2012-10-01-cloudr-is-now-open-source.md

 * built with [sbt](https://github.com/harrah/xsbt) with the help of the [android-plugin](https://github.com/jberkel/android-plugin), an sbt plugin for Android projects
 * uses [RoboGuice](http://code.google.com/p/roboguice/) and [RoboSpecs](https://github.com/jbrechtel/robospecs) for unit tests

-The [source code](https://github.com/sdb/cloudr) is on GitHub.

 By the way, The appplication is [available for free](https://play.google.com/store/apps/details?id=be.ellefant.cloudr) from the Google Play store.
+And the [source code](https://github.com/sdb/cloudr) is on GitHub.